 More than 60 peer-reviewed articles document the effectiveness of the NIATx model.
 View the full list here.

 The NIATx model gives organizations a set of tools for addressing problematic processes in the work system.
 By identifying the internal practices and processes that inhibit its ability to provide effective, timely care, an organization can make changes to those processes, eliminate or reduce problems, and make progress toward improvement.

 Watch this 2-minute video to see how it works:

 Learn the NIATx Model: The NIATx Change Leader Academy

-The CLA is a one-day face-to-face workshop followed by three months of virtual peer networking and support from a NIATx coach.
+The NIATx Change Leader Academy (CLA) is a four-session virtual workshop followed by three months of optional virtual peer networking and support from a NIATx coach.

 Read more about the NIATx Change Leader Academy

-For more information or to schedule a NIATx Change Leader Academy, contact:
+For more information about the NIATx Change Leader Academy, contact: